 Advertisement

 Buying Options

 If you’re looking for an affordable kitchen towel built to handle your day-to-day spills, the Utopia Towels Kitchen Bar Mops are your best option.
 These terry cloth towels are durable, absorbent, and easily washable.
-These aren’t the kind of towel you’d want to hang on display.
-But since they cost about a dollar apiece, you can keep a stack of them stashed in a drawer for extra-messy tasks, and you won’t have to worry too much about stains.
+They aren’t the kind of towel you’d want to hang on display, but since they cost around $1.50 apiece, you can keep a stack of them stashed in a drawer for extra-messy tasks, and you won’t have to worry too much about stains.

 The Utopia Towels Kitchen Bar Mops are made of a rougher terry cloth material.
-Photo: Michael Murtaugh
+Michael Murtaugh/NYT Wirecutter

 Available only in white, these flour sack towels are large and thin, and dry faster than terry cloth.

-Even though they’re thinner than the Williams Sonoma or Crate and Barrel towels, the biggest Aunt Martha’s towels are 50 percent larger (measuring 33 by 38 inches to their 20 by 30 inches).
-What the Aunt Martha’s towels lack in absorbency per square inch, they make up for in more surface area, and the thinner cotton allows the towel itself to dry faster.
+They're the largest of all our picks.
+Even though they’re thinner than the Williams Sonoma towels, the biggest Aunt Martha’s towels are 50 percent larger (measuring 33 by 38 inches to their 20 by 30 inches).
+So what the Aunt Martha’s towels lack in absorbency per square inch, they make up for in more surface area, and the thinner cotton allows the towel itself to dry faster.

-If you’re into colorful or decorative kitchen towels, these are not for you, because they’re available in white only (although they make a good blank canvas for painting or stamping if you want to decorate them yourself).
+White is the only option.
+If you’re into colorful or decorative kitchen towels, these are not for you (although they make a good blank canvas for painting or stamping if you want to decorate them yourself).

+Advertisement